Human Resource Development

 - Karen Seashore, Regents Professor, Robert Holmes Beck Chair of Ideas in Education

-A degree in Business and Marketing Education gives you access to a wide range of business careers, including:
+A degree in Human Resource Development gives you access to a wide range of careers, including:

 - Recruiting: Read more about an HRD graduate’s career in recruiting.